Redesigning Rise Together’s website through changing the site architecture and UI based on user research.

 Addressing text overload

-Since this website was very text heavy, I focused on trying to visualize the impact.
+Since this website was very text heavy, I focused on trying to visualize the impact with more imagery and graphs..
+I also added the scholarship logos for social proof.

-I also implemented cards into the design system to split up information into more digestible sections,
+I implemented cards into the design system to split up information into more digestible sections,

 Previous Website